Rethink-Rx

 Depression

-Medical marijuana’s potential to alleviate depression is attributed to its interaction with the endocannabinoid system, regulating mood and stress responses.
+Medical marijuana’s potential to alleviate depression is attributed to its interaction with the endocannabinoid system, which regulates mood and stress responses.
 Certain strains can induce feelings of relaxation and euphoria, relieving symptoms of depression.

 Dystonia